 A finding of reportable conduct in relation to a sexual offence, sexual misconduct or a serious physical assault must be referred to the Office of the Children's Guardian's Working with Children Check Directorate.
 Information must also be referred internally to the Office of the Children's Guardian's Working with Children Check Directorate if it meets the threshold for consideration of an interim Working with Children Check bar, as per Section 17 of the WWC Act, pending a formal risk assessment.
 The School may also be obliged to report, amend or provide additional information to the Office of the Children's Guardian, as outlined in the WWC Act and the Children's Guardian Act.

-If the allegation involves the Principal, a report should be made to the Chief Executive Officer.
+If the allegation involves the Principal, a report should be made to the Mater Dei Board Chair (as per Mater Dei Complaints Handling Policy and Procedures, Section 3.1)

 3. Training

 3.1 The School